One of the things I did while I was in Australia was to get back into reading for pleasure.

-I am one of those people who are fascinated by WWII so this novel was definitely very interesting to me, being set both in France and Germany in the 1930s and 40s.
-I found it slightly harder to get into than The Goldfinch but I was so glad I stuck it out, because it has ended up being one of my favourite books of all time.
+I am one of those people who is fascinated by WWII so this novel was definitely very interesting to me, being set both in France and Germany in the 1930s and 40s.
+I found it slightly harder to get into than The Goldfinch but I was so glad I stuck it out because it has ended up being one of my favourite books of all time.
 Another Pulitzer Prize winner, this book really is a gem.

 A Place Called Winter

 This book also found its way onto my all-time favourite books list.
 The story was completely captivating partially, I think, because of its originality in subject matter.
 Patrick Gale must have done some meticulously detailed research for this novel because I feel like I learnt so much about the Canadian pioneers.
 Not only was this novel extremely educational, but it was also incredibly moving.
 The story focuses on a character that is struggling with his homosexuality in a time where to be gay was something unspeakably bad.
 I cried my eyes out in the final chapter, and I loved it.

 If you have any recommendations of your own I would love to hear from you so please do comment below.
 In the meantime: get reading!